Ersilia Book

 Installation in Linux/MacOS

 Ersilia is only maintained for Linux and Mac Operating Systems.
-If you work in Windows please use a Windows Subsystem Linux.
+If you work in Windows please use a .

 Prerequisites

 • Python: we maintain Ersilia for Python 3.8 and above.
-Please make sure you have the right Python installation on your computer.
-Visit the official Python site to learn more.
+Please make sure you have a compatible Python version installed on your computer.
+Visit the to learn more.

-• Conda: ensure either Anaconda or Miniconda are available in your system.
+• Conda: ensure either or are available in your system.
 This is the command to install it in Ubuntu (the command may be different if you do not use Ubuntu):

 mkdir -p ~/miniconda3